NicoHood/HoodLoader2/Readme.md

 The main MCU will always reset on a 16u2 reprogramming.
 There is no way to fix this (yet).

-The HoodLoader only ensures that you can upload sketches to the MCUs.
+The HoodLoader2 only ensures that you can upload sketches to the MCUs.
 If your USB HID device causes any problem please check the HID Project for known bugs/updates.

 The Magic BootKey is not stored properly in ram and may cause errors.
 This is a general Arduino